The Master of Arts program in English introduces students to the professional study of literature.

 Exam for the Master of Arts in Teaching

 The department administers the English component of the exam for the Master of Arts in Teaching (M.A.T.) in coordination with the College of Education.
 M.A.T. students should contact the Department of Teaching and Learning for information.

 The Master of Arts program in English requires a minimum of 30 s.h. of graduate credit.
 The program's focus is literary studies.
-The required 30 s.h. includes 24 s.h. earned in residence at the University of Iowa with a g.p.a. of at least 3.00 at the University of Iowa.
-Students who wish to transfer to Iowa's Ph.D. program must complete two semesters or 15 s.h. of course work in literature (whichever they complete first) before applying for admission to the doctoral program.
+Students may receive credit for up to 6 s.h. of transfer courses toward the M.A. degree.
+They must maintain a g.p.a. of at least 3.00 at the University of Iowa.
+Students who wish to transfer to Iowa's Ph.D. program must complete two semesters or 15 s.h. of course work in literature (whichever is completed first) before applying for admission to the doctoral program.

 Each student must take five courses numbered 5000 or above as indicated below.
 Applicable transfer courses must be approved by the director of graduate study in English.